The Future of Freelancing, Part 1 of 3

 • It is possible to work more than one contract, maximizing your time management and productivity.

 Freelancing isn't a one-way street.
-Employers and businesses have many benefits to enjoy if freelanced talent is used.
+Clients and businesses have many benefits to enjoy if freelanced talent is used.
 A major reduction in expenses and some of the benefits include:

 - Not needing a building or office space, saving depreciation costs, lease expenses, or land purchases.